Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Baltimore is 5-3 against the spread, and 5-3 overall, at home.

-- Baltimore has gone over the total in five of eight games at home this year.
+- This year, Baltimore has hit the over in five of eight home games.

-- This year in away games, Pittsburgh is 3-4 against the spread and 2-5 overall.

-- This season, in four of seven away games Pittsburgh has hit the over.
+- This season, in four of seven away games Pittsburgh has gone over the total.

 Powered by Data Skrive.